An experimental evaluation of Deep Reinforcement Learning algorithms for HVAC control: Related work and novelty

 At this point, we can identify certain limitations and research gaps in the relevant but scarce literature addressing the experimental evaluation of DRL algorithms in HVAC control:

 \begin{itemize} \item Studies such as \cite{biemann2021} and \cite{brandi2022} only provide results in a single environment.
 In contrast, benchmarking is desirable to be performed using a representative enough set of scenarios and test configurations. \item Something similar happens when it comes to the application of transfer learning: the existing case studies are limited and use different environments, so they do not enable comparisons to be made.
-We believe that further deepening of its application is necessary, concretely by promoting, as far as possible, the generalization capacity and robustness of different agents in a broader set of testing environments. \item There are other opportunities close to transfer learning that have not yet been addressed, such as the application of curriculum learning \cite{portelas2020}.
-Would a controller that learns progressively ---from simpler to more complex scenarios--- to manage an HVAC system be more efficient than one directly trained on a fixed data set? \item Finally, we find relevant to study how the manipulation of the reward function used by the DRL agents influences their performance and what repercussions these changes may entail in terms of consumption and comfort violation. \end{itemize}
+We believe that further deepening of its application is necessary, concretely by promoting, as far as possible, the generalization capacity and robustness of different agents in a broader set of testing environments. \item There are additional opportunities close to transfer learning that have not yet been addressed, such as the application of sequential learning.
+The objective pursued is to compare if a controller that learns progressively to manage an HVAC system under different weather conditions can be more efficient than one directly trained on a fixed setting. \item Finally, we consider it relevant to study how the manipulation of the reward function used by DRL agents affects their performance, and what consequences these changes may have in terms of consumption and comfort violation. \end{itemize}